 Let’s start here: you know the internal dialogue you have about yourself?
 The one that’s always kind of humming in the background?
 It can be pretty low volume sometimes, to the point you may not notice it that often, however it’ll reliably show up loud and proud when you:

 - Think about sharing vulnerable feelings (maybe you never do this because the voice is so loud??)

-It’s the voice in your head that has a judgment about you.
-It might sound something like:
+It’s the voice in your head that has a running commentary of judgment about you.
+If you were to distill the whole thing down to a single message, it might sound something like: